gerryw1389/powershell/README.md

 To install the modules, download my modules, extract it, and run the "install-modules.bat" file.
 This script will:
 * Copy the folders from your downloads to your Modules path
 * Copy the import-module command to your clipboard
-* Pull up your Powershell profile and assume that you will paste in my modules (save and close notepad).
+* Pull up your Powershell profile and assume that you will paste in my clipboard command (save and close notepad).
 * Launch Powershell.

 At this point you may want to run `Get-Command -Mod gw*` to see what all imported.